RDMJeanne/FolderStructure/README.md

 	* Folder and file **naming schemes** following best practices
 	* **Guide G\_\*\_READMEs** with explanations and tips, how the structure is intended to be used and how to implement best practices at the respective level
 	* **Metadata M\_\*\_READMEs** ready for your input of metadata.
 These try to capture as many options as possible, thus working as a reminder on which metadata to collect where.
 Additionally, you can use them as templates for more folders or in other contexts (e.g., in an ELN).
-	* **HowTos** as a starting point for your scientific reading and writing journey.
-	* **zzz folders**: The suggested place for files that are older version, but are not ready to be deleted.
+	* **zzz folders**: The suggested place for files that are older version, but not ready to be deleted.
 When the project ends, you can delete these folders, since you probably did not look into them again.
 	* **zzz-from-joe folder**: For incoming files from collaborators that do not fit your naming conventions.
 When you use an incoming file, make a copy, change the name, and document that you did this.

-2. Collection of all the lower-level **templates**
+2. Collection of all the lower-level **templates** (zipped subfolder structures)
 	* Allows to quickly set up a standardised folder for your next project / experiment / presentation, etc.
 	* Can be used outside of our large folder structure

-3. Collection of Best Practice **Recommendations**
+3. Collection of best practice **recommendations**
-	* The recommendations are distributed onto guide READMEs embedded in the structure.
+	* The recommendations are distributed onto guidance READMEs embedded in the structure.
 	* Additionally, a collection file serves as overview for quick reference.